-People told us they considered themselves to be safe living at Kingswood Home, the care was good and the environment was safe and suitable for their individual needs.
-One person told us, "I feel safe here".
-Another person said, "Yes I feel safe here.
-My social worker visits me".
+People told us they considered themselves to be safe living at Bramble Cottage Retirement Home, the care was good and the environment was safe and suitable for their individual needs.
+One person told us, "I feel 100% safe here".
+Another person said, "I am never neglected, I only have to ring my bell and they come".
+Everybody we spoke with said that they had no concerns around safety.
+However, we found areas of practice that need improvement.